MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 1981 - MS-DOS 1.0 Release

-Microsoft releases MS-DOS 1.0, establishing the command-line interface as the standard for IBM PC compatibles.
+Microsoft offers its MS-DOS 1.0 which makes the command-line interface the norm for IBM PC compatibles.

 1985 - Windows 1.0 Introduction

-First attempt at a graphical interface, running as a shell on top of MS-DOS.
+First attempt at a Graphical interface, running under the shell of Ms-DOS.

 1992 - Windows 3.1 Success

-Windows 3.1 becomes the first truly successful Windows version, selling over 10 million copies in its first year.
+Windows 3.1 becomes the first really successful version of Windows with TV10M copies sold in the first year.

 1995 - Windows 95 Revolution

-Windows 95 begins the transition away from DOS dependency, though DOS remained accessible.
+Windows 95 starts to forge the path of moving away from the DOS dependency, however DOS was still accessible.

-MS-DOS dominated the personal computer landscape throughout the 1980s, requiring users to memorize complex commands and navigate through text-based interfaces.
-The introduction of Windows 3.1 in 1992 marked a pivotal moment, offering users their first taste of intuitive graphical computing while maintaining compatibility with existing DOS applications.
+MS-DOS ruled the personal computer landscape all through the 1980s and it involved memorizing complicated commands and using text-based interfaces.
+The appearance of Windows 3.1 in 1992 was a landmarks moment as Windows gave the user their first true taste of easy graphical computing with the ability to maintain compatibility with existing applications written for DOS.

-MS-DOS required users to interact through a Command-Line Interface (CLI), demanding memorization of specific commands and syntax.
-Every action required typing precise commands with correct parameters.
+MS-DOS required its users to communicate via a Command-Line Interface (CLI), which required the user to memorize the use of certain commands and syntax.
+Every action required the typing of precise commands with correct parameters.

-Learning Curve: Steep learning curve requiring technical knowledge and command memorization.
+Learning Curve: Steep learning curve which requires technical knowledge and command memorization.

-Windows introduced an intuitive Graphical User Interface (GUI) using mouse interaction, icons, and windows.
-Users could perform tasks through visual elements and direct manipulation.
+Windows introduced intuitive Graphical User Interface (GUI) with the help of mouse interaction, icons and windows.
+Users could do things via visual elements and direct manipulation.

 Key GUI Elements: